Criminal Justice Act 1948: Trial of peers by peers

 In practice, this trial was far more a detriment than a privilege for accused peers.
 Whereas a commoner could challenge certain individuals from being empanelled in his or her jury, peers had no such right since all lords were involved in the deliberations and verdict (Note: Lords Spiritual participated in the deliberations but walked out before a verdict was voted on, a custom that dated from mediaeval concerns of ecclesiastical judges participating in lay courts, especially when a possible death sentence was involved.) of the court.
 Furthermore, whilst a commoner could appeal a decision to higher courts, the House of Lords was the highest court in the land so no appeal was possible for a convicted peer except for royal pardon.
 Nor were there any substantial benefits in terms of sentencing compared to a commoner convicted of the same offence; the privilege of a peer to be excused for the first offence he committed other than murder or treason was abolished in 1841, and the vote of the Lords to determine the punishment of the convicted was constrained by law.
 In addition, the actual proceedings of such trials were almost invariably controlled by the advice of royal justices, the same people who tried commoners; as early as the 18th century, the Lord High Steward asked a justice for advice on all but one of his motions and decisions.

 The persistence of these trials was in large part because so few of them occurred in latter centuries; only one in the 19th century, and only two in the 20th; of Earl Russell for bigamy in 1901, and the last in 1935, when Lord de Clifford, both distant relatives, was charged with vehicular manslaughter.
-In a display of the farcical nature of such trials, the only deliberation of the House was to ask the attorney his opinion on the case before unanimously voting to acquit de Clifford based on his answer.
 By the mid-1930s, the majority opinion of the Lords was that the privilege ought to be abolished; the holders of this view were generally holders of recently-created peerages who chafed at the burden imposed on them, whereas the minority who defended the practice were generally holders of older peerages who considered it a privilege of the House as a whole.